Last Updated on December 23, 2025

 Vancouver’s famous Stanley Park hosts one of the best holiday traditions to get into the Christmas Spirit.
 I remember going as a kid every year, and we love seeing our kids’ eyes light up each Christmas.

-For its first couple of years running, Christmas Glow started as an impressive indoor attraction.
+For its first couple of years running, GLOW started as an impressive indoor attraction.
 With hundreds of thousands of lights, live music, and plenty of activities for kids, it was a fabulous family-friendly attraction, first in a giant greenhouse in Langley, then opened two location options in Abbotsford and Vancouver.

 Tickets are selling out fast, so reserve your spot soon.
-Christmas Glow is open until January 1, 2022.
+Christmas Glow is open now until December 31st.

 Christmas Lights Driving Adventure